 mkpasswd

-The mkpasswd program, included in the "Server Files" folder, will generate a password hash suitable for the accompanying server platform.
+The mkpasswd program, included in the "Server Files" folder, will generate suitable password hashes.
+You may then copy this hash into the password field of an AuthFile user record.
 It has the following syntax:

 mkpasswd [password]